*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality

 Learning Objective #1 - Explain how a range of mutagens operate, including but not limited to:

 - Electromagnetic radiation sources

 - Naturally occurring mutagens

-A mutagen is a synthetic or natural agent that give rise and greatly enhances the spontaneous rate of mutation.
+A mutagen is a synthetic or natural agent that cause mutation which greatly enhances the spontaneous rate of mutation.